 This topic will be discussed briefly, but not covered in detail.
 It is observed with garbage collection schemes that the probability of storage blocks surviving is very skewed - data either dies young or lives (almost) for ever.
 Garbage collecting data that is almost certainly almost all still alive seems wasteful.
 Hence the idea of an "ephemeral" garbage collector that first allocates data in a short-term pool.
 Any structure that survives the first garbage collection migrates down a level to a pool that the garbage collector does not inspect so often, and so on.
-The bulk of stable data will migrate to a static region, while most garbage collection effort is expended on volatile data.
-A very occasional utterly full garbage collection might purge junk from even the most stable data, but would only be called for when (for instance) a copy of the software or data was to be prepared for distribution.
+The bulk of stable data will migrate to a static region, while most garbage collection might purge junk from even the most stable data, but would only be called for when (for instance) a copy of the software or data was to be prepared for distribution.